Muettersproch-Gsellschaft

-The Muettersproch-Gsellschaft (MSG; society for the mother tongue) is a society established in 1967 whose goal it is to preserve and foster the Alemannic dialects.
+The Muettersproch-Gsellschaft (MSG; lit.
+'Mother Tongue Society') is a society established in 1967 whose goal it is to preserve and foster the Alemannic dialects.
 It currently has over 3,500 members from all Alemannic speaking areas, i.e. Alsace, Switzerland and Vorarlberg, but especially from South Baden.
 There are also members from all over Europe and the Americas.
 Most Alemannic authors, poets and singer-songwriters in South Baden are members of the society.

 Organization

 Membership

 The society was founded in 1966 in Freiburg im Breisgau.
 It has over 2,700 members, the vast majority of whom are German-Alemannic bilinguals from the region covered by the former state of South Baden.
 They engage in exchanging their cultural heritage with the other Alemannic-speaking regions in Alsace, Switzerland, Liechtenstein, Vorarlberg and Colonia Tovar.
 With time, some Alemanni (German: Alemannen) dispersed across Europe and overseas and many of these are also members of the Muettersproch-Gsellschaft.
 The membership further comprises many Alemannic authors and songwriters.

 Society's membership grew and is now declining: